cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 5.  `FREQ_REG = 65536 - 149` (rounding to the nearest integer)
 6.  `FREQ_REG = 65387`

 A value of **65387** in the frequency register will produce a tone very close to 440 Hz.
 Game developers would typically use a pre-calculated lookup table for note frequencies.
+The official System Library provides a standardized lookup table for this purpose.
+See the `System_Library.md` document for more details.

 ## **3. Channel 2: Wave Channel**